MaLoSch/Portfolio-WPTemplate/README.md

 ToDo
 - Clean up spacing between elements
-- Change news feed to Twitter feed
 - Change fonttypes so it doesn't look weird in Firefox
-- Create Category page
 - Add missing pictures and descriptions and filters
 - Add missing projects
-- Add plugin list to GitHub
+	- CHI program
+	- DIS Website
 - Add Meta Data to WordPress
 - Add back to top button or have menu button always visible